 This is partially true since alcohol has seriously negative effects on your sleep.
 When you skip it for a month, you’ll likely feel more rested.

-Some Sober September participants also report feeling less need for caffeine, as well as better performance during workouts.
+Some Sober September participants also report feeling less cravings for caffeine and better performance during workouts.

 Finding New Favorites

 Most people have a go-to order at the bar.
-But when’s the last time you branched out into the world of refreshing non-alcoholic drinks?
-There are plentiful options, including alcohol-free sparkling wines, innovative mocktails, and delicious non-alcoholic beers.
+But when was the last time you branched out into the world of refreshing, non-alcoholic drinks?
+There are so many options these days, including alcohol-free sparkling wines, innovative mocktails, and delicious non-alcoholic beers.

-You may just find your new favorite beverage while you’re participating in Sober September!
+You may just find your new favorite hangover-free beverage while you’re participating in Sober September!

 There are many reasons why cutting out alcohol helps you lose weight, including reduced caloric intake, less sugar consumption, and more energy for workouts.